Notice Of Rent Increase Form – Section 13

 The landlord must serve the section 13 to the tenant, giving the Tenant at least 1 months’ notice where the rent is paid on a weekly or a monthly basis.
 For a yearly tenancy, a period of six months’ notice is required before the increase can be put into effect.

-Increasing rent can cause a lot of problems between tenant and landlord, so be careful before making any irrtaional decisions.
-More on that in this article Increasing The Rent.
+Increasing rent can cause a lot of problems between tenant and landlord, so be careful before making any irrational decisions.
+Moreover, the increase MUST be fair; more explained on Increasing Rent.

 The amount of increase should be considered in relation to the rental charges for other similar properties in the same area.
-If increases put the rent well above market rents, the tenant can refer the case to the Rent Assessment Committee.
+If increases put the rent well above market rents, the tenant can challenge the increase by referring the case to the Residential Property Tribunal.

 Thanks for the info amateur PIP.